citrontruc/personal-notes/c-sharp/02Keywords.md

 **p++ and ++p** (pre increment and post increment).
 Both increment, the first one returns the value pre-incrementation, the second one post incrementation.

 **static** keywords mean values does not belong to instances of the class but to the class itself. static class then all the elements must be static.

 ## readonly

-Mots clés : readonly peut être assigné dans constructeur puis nul part ailleurs, const est fixé lors de la compilation.
+Mots clés : readonly peut être assigné dans constructeur puis nul part ailleurs, const est fixé lors de la compilation. exemple :
-exemple:

 ```cs
 public class Test
 {